Birmingham’s Squash Commonwealth legacy

 Looking to the future, England Squash is poised to expand its impactful approach to other areas in the wider West Midlands region, with aspirations for national implementation.

-Community engagement is just the start of Birmingham’s Commonwealth Squash legacy – there’s no doubt that we can expect to see more outdoor presence of Squash at community festivals, something that is a great outreach tactic in order to build up leads.
+Community engagement is just the start of Birmingham’s Commonwealth Squash legacy – there’s no doubt that we can expect to see more outdoor presence of Squash at community festivals, something that is a great outreach tactic to generate more interest in the sport.

 Nevertheless, the work so far in bringing Squash to ethnically diverse communities is going to help with a squash campaign that is set to launch in the coming autumn.
 This campaign aims to further amplify the visibility of squash and inspire more individuals from these communities to take to the court.